 This is too greasy and slippery on my lids, and I used it over a primer, It slid off my eyelids the moment I put it on.
 I ended up dusting a powder eyeshadow over it, bummer!
 Anyway, I recently tried the studio version of the cream eyeshadows, Now those are move bang for your 3 bucks!

-For a dollar and sometimes even less, I can't really complain, I guess.
-A little goes a long way, as it is pretty pigmented, and it goes on very smoothly.
-My only gripe about this cream shadow is that it is very runny.
-However, it does enhance the color of my eye shadow and make it last longer, so it isn't that bad.
+For a dollar and sometimes even less when it's on sale, I can't really complain, I guess.
+A little goes a long way, as it is pigmented, and it goes on very smoothly.
+My only gripe about this cream shadow is that it is runny.
+However, it does enhance the color of my eye shadow and make it last longer, so I would repurchase.